Session 4/15Page 2/5: Topic A: Basic Attachment Theory and the Attachment System

 - Describe normal attachment behaviour with an everyday example from your work.

-- Describe children with very little or with panicking attachment behaviour from your work or elsewhere.
+- Describe children with insecure attachment behaviour from your work.